LARP: Learner-Agnostic Robust Data Prefiltering: Additional experiments

-The first prefiltering is defined as in \cref{subsec:quantile}.
-The second prefiltering that we study is based on the famous ``three-sigma edit'' rule .
-Intuitively speaking, given a sample $x_1,\ldots,x_{n}$, we can measure the ``outlyingness'' of a single observation as $t_i = (x_i - \overline{x}) / s$ and then removing all points for which $\lvert t_i \rvert > 3$.
+The second prefiltering that we study is based on the famous ``three-sigma edit'' rule.
+Intuitively speaking, given a sample $x_1,\ldots,x_{n}$, we can measure the ``outlyingness'' of a single observation as $t_i = (x_i - \overline{x}) / s$ and then remove all points for which $\lvert t_i \rvert > 3$.
 This measure is also known as the z-score of the observation.
 Motivated by this, we study the sample z-score function as

 where the sample mean $M(X_1,\ldots,X_n)$ and the sample standard deviation $SD(X_1,\ldots,X_n)$ are defined as

 Then, we can define the z-score prefiltering mechanism as